SauravNegi745/IPL_Auction_Analysis/README.md

 •	Gain valuable insights into auction trends and team strategies.

 Contributing:
 Contributions are welcome!
 If you have ideas for improvements, bug fixes, or new features, feel free to open issues or submit pull requests.
-Together, we can work on this project further more
+Together, we can work on this project further more</p>